TrueNAS Core vs. TrueNAS Scale: Which Should You Use?

 From a pricing perspective, there really isn’t much of a difference between TrueNAS Core and Scale.

-User Experience
+User Experience of TrueNAS

 They are both installed on a USB drive on bare metal (which is used as the boot drive) or can be installed as a virtual machine on a hypervisor like Proxmox or ESXi.
-Due to this, TrueNAS Core and Scale do not rely on the storage disks to run the operating system.
+Due to this, Core and Scale do not rely on the storage disks to run the operating system.

 Which Should You Use: TrueNAS Core or Scale?